 - Reading area

 - Creative area

 - Role-play area

 Pupils are encouraged to independently visit all of these areas and access the resources that are provided for them.
 Pupils also take part in adult-led teaching sessions.
-They have four of each of the following sessions per week:
+Across the week, carpet times will include: